Darren Carabott: Political career

 In his student years, Darren Carabott was quite active and occupied numerous roles in a local student organisation SDM (Studenti Demokristjani Maltin) and also got involved in Partit Nazzjonalista's youth wing MŻPN (Moviment Żgħażagħ Partit Nazzjonalista).

 At the age of 16, Carabott also got involved in local politics where he joined the Partit Nazzjonalista local committee in Santa Venera.
 Carabott held the post of President for a number of years before submitting his resignation in order to contest the Maltese general elections.

-During his student years, Carabott was also a journalist and newscaster for Net News, a local media station.
+During his student years, Carabott was also a journalist and newscaster for NET News, a local media station owned by PN.